Skip to main content

 Basic usage

-Once the SDK is initialized, all the functions can be called by calling UTIQ. to access the SDK functions.
+Once the SDK is initialized, all the functions can be called by calling Utiq. to access all the SDK functions.

 Integration